hasansiddique/promage-be/README.md

 Used Mongoose for creating the models
 <br>
 <br>
-Created Logger service to log each transaction into the log collection for better debugging
+Created Logger service to log each transaction into the log collection for better debugging (currently only implemented the function in create project API to show the logic)
 <br>
 <br>
 Created independent CRUD APIs for Projects, tasks and managers using REST architecture